 Part of the confusion is somewhat understandable, since the term humanism is used in a number of different senses.
 Even those who call themselves humanists are confused by the categories.
 Humanism in the narrow sense is that of Maslow and Rogers and their non-directive counseling and self-actualization theories.
 Behaviorists are quite opposed to them.
 Much ink has been spilled as the two groups have engaged in verbal blood letting.
-An example of the confusion occurred when behaviorist Skinner signed his name to the far-out document entitled Humanist
+An example of the confusion is, when behaviorist Skinner signed his name to the far out document entitled Humanist Manifesto II.

-Manifesto 11.
 That a behaviorist could sign a humanist document seemed shocking to some.
 But it is understandable when we realize that Skinner is a humanist in the broad sense, but not a humanist in the narrow sense.

-Further compounding confusion is the frequently misapplied term Christian humanism, which may not be Christian at all.
-In an article in the liberal Christian Century, Robert Kysar advocates what he called a "Christian" humanism.
-He states that this humanism is "Christian . . . because the point of departure of its thought lies within the stream of Western Judeo-Christian culture."
+Further compounding confusion is the frequently mis-applied term Christian Humanism, which is not Christian at all.
+In an article in the Christian Century, the periodical of the liberal Protestants, Robert Kysar advocated what he called a "Christian" humanism.
+He states that this humanism is "Christian...because the point of departure of its thought lies within the stream of Western, Judeo-Christian culture."
 But one becomes suspicious when he notes that "Christian humanism is in sympathy with the so-called secularization of the modern world and affirms the freedom given man through science and technology."
-One becomes downright alarmed when he states that "orthodox Christian thought has always emphasized man's servitude to . . .
-God. . . .
-Christian humanism, however, holds that man must be freed from external authority and so allowed to become his true self" (Kysar, pp.706-08).
-How this author could dethrone God in the name of Christian humanism is incomprehensible.
-Such Christianity is flying under false colors.
-It is atheistic at heart and does not differ in essence from the man-centered religion of the secularists.
+One becomes downright alarmed when he states that "orthodox Christian thought has always emphasized man's servitude to...God...Christian humanism, however, holds that man must be freed from external authority and so allowed to become his true self."xxiiiHow this author could dethrone God and retain the name Christian is incomprehensible.
+Such Christianity we can do without.
+It is flying under false colors.
+It is atheistic at heart and does not differ in essence from the man-centered religion of the secular humanists.

-Nonetheless, there is a Christian humanism confessed today with which we can be quite sympathetic.
-W. Stanford Reid, writing in Christianity Today, insists that in the final analysis Christianity is the true humanism.
-He reminds us that because of God's creation, Christianity places man in a special position (Reid, pp.9-11).
-Man has been given a living soul, in contrast to the animals.
+Nonetheless, there is a Christian humanism, confessed today with which we can be quite sympathetic.
+W. Stanford Reid in an article in Christianity Today insists that in the final analysis Christianity is the true humanism.
+He reminds us that because of God's creation Christianity places man in a special position.
+XXIV Man has been given a living soul, in contrast to the animals.
 He has also been provided a means to regain that wondrous position he once held.
 Through the work of the Lord Jesus Christ man is redeemed, bought back, made over to be one with God again.
 In that new relationship man through grace regains his special place in God's scheme of things.

-To this point the term humanism has been used in a negative way.
-The fact that the term can be used in such a positive, biblical sense should make us careful that we do not condemn that which deserves praise rather than condemnation.
+To this point in this presentation the term humanism was used in a negative way.
+The fact that the term can be used in such a positive, biblical sense should make us careful so that we do not condemn that which ought not to be condemned.

 That also applies when the term humanism is used in the sense of being humane, or when it is used in connection with the humanities.
 The humanism of the humanities still has an honored place in a school's curriculum-including that of Wisconsin Synod schools.
-Those who have experienced the freshman composition course at DMLC within the past fifteen years were trained according to approaches provided in the Rhetoric of the classical humanist Aristotle.
+Those of you who experienced the freshman composition course at DMLC within the past ten years were trained according to approaches provided in the Rhetoric of the classical humanist Aristotle.